The Welfare Cost of Non-Price Rationing

 - The “Reliability Tax”: The status quo of intermittent supply acts as a regressive tax.
 Low-income users spend a disproportionate share of expenditure on private storage technology to cope with unreliability.

-- Policy Counterfactuals: Simulations show that transitioning to market-clearing prices or smart quotas would reduce the welfare loss, effectively “refunding” the wasted storage costs back to consumers.
+- Policy Counterfactuals: Simulations show that transitioning to market-clearing prices or quotas would reduce the welfare loss, effectively “refunding” the wasted storage costs back to consumers.